enricsng/Data-Driven-World.github.io/_Notes/Logistic_Regression.md

 ## Introduction

 The problem of classification deals with *categorical* data.
 In this problem, we wish to identify a set of data whether they belong to a particular class of category.
-For example, a given text message from an email, we would like to classify if it is a spam or not a spam.
+For example, from a given text in an email, we would like to classify if it is spam or not.
 Another example would be given some measurement of cancer cells we wish to classify if it is benign or malignant.
 In this section we will learn logistic regression to solve this classification problem.

 ## Hypothesis Function